 "A lot of coaches try to get everything out of them in high school.
 I think that's really unfair to the athlete," said Moran.

 Still, Moran said Quenzer has a good chance to win the AIS title and should contend for the Maryland State Catholic Schools Championship.

 That could bring a new challenge -- dealing with the pressure of being a front-runner, something she hasn't felt yet.
 For now, though, running provides anything but pressure.

 "It's my one and only peace during the day," Quenzer said.
 "I'm in a totally different zone.
-I can go however fast I feel like and I can think about what I want.
 It's the most relaxing thing I do all day."